sagnikbanerjee15/Corn_vs_PS/README.md

 Trimmed short reads from all 128 samples were remapped to the de novo assembly using bowtie2 version 0.7.17 (123,792 transripts)
 Number of reads mapping to each de novo assembled transcript was calculated and normalized over the length of the transcript, generating the coverage.
 Transcripts were retained if they had a coverage of at least 1 and had an amino acid of at least 50 peptides in one of the 6 ORFs.
-(37,811) [Only 37,967 transcripts had a coverage > 1]
+(27098 gene and 37,811 transcripts) [Out of 123K transcripts, only 37,967 transcripts had a coverage > 1]

 ## Genome guided assembly